 Of course, no one would be a runner if we gave up easily.
 Distances that commuters complain about, we're measuring up for weekend runs.
 Anyone who's done long distance learns to court The Wall, learns to love pushing past our mental and physical boundaries.
 I've tried explaining that to the wife but she continues to think I'm just plain crazy.

 So, whether or not I can squeeze in another race I'll be lining up with everyone else for the Honolulu Marathon.
-Up until the starting gun I'll probably be the guy in the back swallowing constantly and looking slightly green around the
+Up until the starting gun I'll probably be the guy in the back swallowing constantly and looking slightly green around the gills.
+However, once the feet start moving I have a feeling that all the nerves in the world won't hold me back for long.

 (Originally posted 15 August 2009, Runners World and Myspace)